documentationfor yFiles for HTML 3.0.0.1

 AT_OWNER

-Similar confusion can arise for example for overlapping nodes and their ports, which can be solved by changing the PortLayerPolicy, and for edges that cross through unrelated nodes and groups.
+Similar visual issues can arise with overlapping nodes and their ports, which can be resolved by changing the PortLayerPolicy, and with edges that cross through unrelated nodes and groups.

-The default z-order realized by GraphModelManager works very well for almost all cases except for the ones mentioned above.
-In particular,
+The default z-order implemented by GraphModelManager is suitable for almost all cases except those mentioned above.
+Specifically:

-• Rendering labels in the front ensures that their full text is readable even if there are some unavoidable overlaps.
-This is typically the desired behavior for all edge labels and for node labels that are not placed inside their owner.
+• Rendering labels in the front ensures that their full text is readable, even with some unavoidable overlaps.
+This is usually the desired behavior for all edge labels and for node labels that are not placed inside their owner nodes.

-• If groups are present, edges are interleaved with the rendering of the groups to make sure that their first and last segments are not covered by the groups of their source and target nodes.
-Since in addition the rendering of nested groups and nodes must be consistent, some edges might be forced to cross in the front (or back) of an unrelated group in an undesired way.
+• When groups are present, edges are interleaved with the rendering of the groups.
+This ensures that the first and last segments of the edges are not covered by the groups of their source and target nodes.
+However, to maintain consistent rendering of nested groups and nodes, some edges might be forced to cross in front of (or behind) an unrelated group in a way that is not ideal.

 The Default Z-order of Edges and Groups

-Clearly, the children of a group should be rendered in front of the group instead of behind it.
-For edges, it’s more complicated.
+It is intuitive that the children of a group should be rendered in front of the group instead of behind it.
+However, for edges, the situation is more complex.
 By default, edges are drawn behind nodes.
-However, when a node outside of a group has an edge to a node that is part of a group or if the group node itself has an edge to a child of his, then the edge is hidden in a way that makes it unclear where the edge connects to or if there is an edge at all.
+When a node outside of a group has an edge to a node inside the group, or when the group node itself has an edge to one of its children, the edge can be obscured.
+This can make it unclear where the edge connects or even if an edge exists at all.

-Because of this, yFiles for HTML by default interleaves the rendering order of nodes and edge in such a way that hierarchical structures are considered.
+Because of this, yFiles for HTML by default interleaves the rendering order of nodes and edges to better support hierarchical structures.
 Edges that connect to nodes inside a group are drawn on a higher level than edges that connect nodes on the same level as the group node.

-You can choose another preconfigured nesting policy by changing the property hierarchicNestingPolicy.
+You can choose another preconfigured nesting policy by changing the property hierarchicalNestingPolicy.

 The Z-order of Graph Elements

-The z-order of all visualized items is managed by an internal visual tree that consists of hierarchic nested ICanvasObjectGroup that have ICanvasObject implementations as leaf nodes.
-Each item that shall be visualized is represented by an ICanvasObject or ICanvasObjectGroup and the order of ICanvasObject in their ICanvasObjectGroup corresponds to the z-order or the represented items.
+The z-order of all visualized items is managed by an internal visual tree.
+This tree consists of hierarchically nested IRenderTreeGroup that have IRenderTreeElement implementations as leaf nodes.
+Each item that will be visualized is represented by an IRenderTreeElement or IRenderTreeGroup.
+The order of IRenderTreeElement in their IRenderTreeGroup corresponds to the z-order of the represented items.

-What ICanvasObjectGroup are used and in which ICanvasObjectGroup an ICanvasObject is placed is determined by the the chosen HierarchicNestingPolicy, PortLayerPolicy and LabelLayerPolicy.
+The IRenderTreeGroup instances that are used, and in which IRenderTreeGroup an IRenderTreeElement is placed, is determined by the chosen HierarchicalNestingPolicy, PortLayerPolicy and LabelLayerPolicy.

 The content group is a high-level group that contains a sub-group for each kind of graph element.
 Due to the chosen aforementioned policies, some of the groups might be unused.